aces/Loris/docs/API/InstrumentFormat.md

 `Options.MaxDate`: The maximum date that can be chosen by the user.
 Format is YYYY-MM-DD

-`Options.SupressNotAnswered`: Follows the same rules as TextElement:Options.SupressNotAnswered
+`Options.RequireResponse`: Follows the same rules as TextElement:Options.RequireResponse